nakasan617/nakasan617/README.md

 # HOBBIES #

 I love studying and playing chess and other strategic board games, so if you are interested, befriend me and play against me!
+My rating is around 1500 in rapid (10 min) for chess.

 [Link to chess.com](https://www.chess.com/member/nakasan6)